 Ever been curious about how to create online courses?
 Teaching others online is a smart way to supplement your income while sharing beneficial knowledge with people who need your help.
 If you are an expert in a field, you have something you can teach a group of other people.
 It’s true!
-And I’m going to share how to create and launch an online course of your own.
+And I’m going to share how to create, launch, and sell online courses.

 I recently launched my own course and took detailed notes to share with you all.
 I’ll also share how I chose to set mine up so you can start one yourself!